monicacrespo/bootcamp-devops-student-github-actions/README.md

 ::set-output name=quote::Be the chief but never the lord.
 Lao Tzu, type.fit
 ```

-#### Creating a README
+#### README file
-To let people know how to use your action, you can create a README file.
-In your `bootcamp-devops-inspirational-quote-javascript-action` directory, create a README.md file that specifies the following information:
+To let people know how to use your action, this is the README.md file in your `bootcamp-devops-inspirational-quote-javascript-action` repository, that specifies the following information:

 * A detailed description of what the action does.
 * Required input and output arguments.